bifurcationkit/BifurcationKit.jl/docs/src/iterator.md

 ## Additional information

-If you want to customize the iterator to your needs, perhaps the best source of inspiration is the code of the function `continuation!(it::PALCIterable, state::PALCStateVariables, contRes::ContResult)` where the iterator is used at its fullest.
+If you want to customize the iterator to your needs, perhaps the best source of inspiration is the code of the function `continuation!(it::ContIterable, state::ContState, contRes::ContResult)` where the iterator is used at its fullest.
 You will see how the eigen-elements and the stability are computed, how bifurcations are detected and how results are saved.